 If you buy your cauliflower uncut as a head of cauliflower, go ahead and cut it into bite-sized pieces and wash.
 If you are like me and too lazy for this, buy a 10-ounce bag – already washed and cut.
 Ten ounces is about three cups of cauliflower.

 Wait until your cashews are just about done soaking before steaming the cauliflower.
-If you blend the Alfredo while the cauliflower while it’s still piping hot, there will be no need to heat it.
+If you blend the Alfredo while the cauliflower is still piping hot, there will be no need to heat it.
 You can use it freshly made from the blender!

 I steam my cauliflower until fork tender.
 This takes about ten minutes.
 You can also steam it in the bag in the microwave.
 Again, about four minutes.